AH171717/MIST-4610-Group-8/README.md

 Explanation of Data Model:

-At the core of our data model is the Account entity, which represents user accounts for both customers and employees.
+At the core of our data model is the Account entity, which represents user accounts for customers, with employees assigned to manage the accounts.
 Customers are the primary users of our micro-loan service, and their information is stored in the Customer entity.
-This entity has a one-to-many relationship with the Account entity, as each customer can have multiple accounts (e.g., savings, checking, or loan accounts).
+This entity has a one-to-one relationship with the Account entity, as each customer will have one account for simplicity.

 Employees play a crucial role in managing customer accounts and processing loan applications.
 The Employee entity stores employee information and has a one-to-many relationship with the Account entity, as each employee can be responsible for multiple accounts.